 Chances are, if you’re reading this, you’re lactose intolerant.
-In fact, 75% of the world’s population is lactose intolerant.
+According to the NIH, 65% of the world’s population has a reduced ability to digest lactose after infancy.
 If you are one of them, consuming dairy could cause you to have gas, bloating, cramps, or diarrhea.
 But what is lactose intolerance, exactly?

 Lactase is an enzyme in your body that helps you digest lactose, the primary sugar found in dairy.
 Lactose intolerance is a result of having enough of the enzyme lactase to digest dairy correctly.
 So if you are lactose intolerant, it’s worth avoiding dairy altogether.

 Consuming less dairy may help your digestion